About the Ride

 Starting Location and Ride HQ

 Ride HQ and your starting location will be the Southwold Keystone Complex (35921 Talbot Line, Shedden, Ontario).
 The parking in this location will be restricted to ride organizers, volunteers and safety personnel only.

 At Ride HQ, you will be required to check in for the ride and you will have access to restrooms prior to departure.

 Riders will be departing from the Ride HQ in waves according to the distances they have registered for.
-It is important that you attend your starting wave as we will be moving marshals and traffic control based on expected paces from the groups and course feedback.
+It is important that you attend your starting wave as we will be assigning ride leaders to help facilitate your ride.
 The tentative schedule is as follows:

 Wave 1 - 100km Riders - 9:00AM